verified-network-toolchain/petr4/deps/poulet4/README.md

 1. Remove mutual recursion where possible
   - Put env into its own module
   - Get rid of DeclarationStatements
-  - parser <-> value ?
-  - make lvalue index have type nat, rather than Value
+  - make lvalue index have type nat, rather than Value [Ryan]
 2. Remove dependencies on Types AST
   - Types.Expression in Annotation
   - Types.Expression in Parameter default values [Ryan]